Website State Center Community College District

 KNOWLEDGE, SKILLS AND ABILITIES

-• District policies, procedures and practices governing purchasing, accounts payable processing, cash handling and receipting and related financial transactions.
+- District policies, procedures and practices governing budgeting, purchasing, accounts payable processing and related financial transactions.

 Skills and Abilities to:

-• Work collaboratively with college and District directors and managers and the community and provide expert advice and counsel to develop solutions to complex issues.
+- Work collaboratively with other College directors and managers and the community and provide expert advice and counsel to develop solutions to complex issues.

-• Prepare clear, concise and comprehensive financial statements, budgets, correspondence, reports, studies and other written materials.
+- Prepare clear, concise and comprehensive correspondence, reports, studies and other written materials.

-• Represent the college effectively in dealings with the District, other colleges, public agencies and outside auditors.
+- Represent the District effectively in dealings with the press and community.

 EDUCATION AND EXPERIENCE

-Graduation from an accredited college or university with a bachelor’s degree in accounting, finance, business administration or a related field, and at least seven years of progressively responsible finance and accounting experience, including budgeting analysis/control or business management for a large governmental or educational organization, at least two of which were in a supervisory or management capacity; or an equivalent combination of training and experience.
-Experience in a California community college district is preferred.
+Graduation from an accredited college or university with a bachelor’s degree in journalism, public relations or a related field and at least five years of progressively responsible experience in marketing, public and community relations and journalism; or an equivalent combination of training and experience.

 LICENSES, CERTIFICATES AND OTHER REQUIREMENTS